 }

-Again, both functions will return true
+Again, both functions will return true in this example.
+However, str_contains is more readable and intuitive.

 Example 4: Case-sensitive search